Privacy & Security Specialist

 Within the unit, you’ll work in an environment where privacy and security are essential: we handle sensitive data from education and research, and new digital services are constantly being developed and expanded.
 We adhere to the principles of open and reusable design, while at the same time ensuring that privacy and security are built into our development process “by design” and “by default.”
 The challenge lies in striking the right balance: how do you ensure maximum openness and accessibility while firmly safeguarding privacy and security?

 You’ll work closely with team leads, product managers (PMs), technical product managers (TPMs), legal counsel, and a fellow privacy and security advisor.
 As our products and services grow, the team is expanding.
-Together, you’ll ensure that technical solutions comply with applicable standards and best practices, while also being practically applicable for the teams that build and manage them.
+Together, you’ll ensure that technical solutions meet applicable standards and best practices, while also being practical for the teams that build and manage them.

 What you will do

-- Assessing risks and aspects related to availability, integrity, and confidentiality;
+- Assessing risks related to availability, integrity, and confidentiality from a technical perspective

-- Advising on how to apply privacy and security by design and by default
+- Ensuring privacy and security by design and by default in an environment based on open collaboration

 Your skills and experience

-- A college or university level of work and thinking, preferably in IT, cybersecurity, or a related field;
+- HBO+/university-level work and thinking skills, preferably in IT, cybersecurity, or a related field

 SURF takes pleasure in doing its recruitment itself; acquisition is therefore not appreciated.